Participants

 3. Fill in the application form (optional): Complete the application form ( docx, odt, rtf), where you will define how your institution will contribute to NFDI4Microbiota work and identify specific tasks your institution will take on.

-4. Submit Documents: Send your signed Letter of Commitment and completed application form to the email address below by June 15, 2025.
+4. Submit Documents: Send your signed Letter of Commitment and completed application form to the email address below.

 Participating InstitutionContact Person(s)Link for Further Information